How to withdraw the money you earned with FBS?

 When an MA with a smaller period crosses an MA with a bigger period upside down, it’s a signal to sell.

-- Moving Average is highly used as support and resistance levels.
+Moving Average indicator is highly used as support and resistance levels.
 The strength of the levels depends on the period of the MA.
 The bigger the period, the stronger the support/resistance.
 The timeframe plays an important role as well.
 The bigger the timeframe, the stronger the MAs will be.
-If you compare the 200-hour MA to 200-day MA, the last one will be a stronger level and as a result, more likely the price will fluctuate near it.
+If you compare the 200-hour MA to 200-day MA, the latter will be a stronger level and as a result, more likely the price will fluctuate near it.

-Tip: if the price hits the MA several times, it means that a reversal is close.
+Tip: if the price hits the MA several times, it means that a reversal is probably close.

 A great advantage of MAs is that they are not the only indicator; they are a part of other technical indicators.
 The most famous indicator based on MAs is MACD.
 You can also find MAs in such trading tools as Alligator, Bollinger Bands, Ichimoku Kinko Hyo.